 Lexington is a member of the Regional Housing Services Office, which provides affordable housing support and information to member communities.
-If you are looking to learn more about affordable housing in Town, or if there are any opportunities in Lexington please head to the RHSO's webpage!
+Learn more about affordable housing opportunities in Town.

 We also work with private developers and owners to offer access to affordable units created through local permitting processes.